Sidebar

 Religious Life Association

-The Religious Life Association (RLA) is a diverse group of faith-based RSOs with religious advisors/campus ministers who come alongside students to provide mentorship and spiritual direction.
-We share with the University of Louisville a commitment to the pursuit of a vibrant campus life and the holistic development of persons: spiritually, physically, intellectually, emotionally, and socially.
+The Religious Life Association (RLA) is a group of religious advisors/campus ministers from a diverse group of faith-based RSOs who come alongside students to provide mentorship and spiritual direction.
+They share a commitment to the pursuit of a vibrant campus life and the holistic development of persons: spiritually, physically, intellectually, emotionally, and socially.
 If you have questions, email Brian Hinton, the RLA convener, or Heather Gentry, the university liaison to the RLA.

 Across Campus